DIN-center/din-x402-examples/README.md

 Also note that the words `stable` and `beta` shown after each network above refer to the quality of the network connection available through DIN.

+## Pricing

+The DIN gateway charges Base USDC for each Ethereum method that is called in accordance with the [INFURA credit cost tables](https://docs.metamask.io/services/get-started/pricing/credit-cost/).
+The cost per credit is four (4) micro-ethers, which results in per-method costs that are approximately the same as [INFURA's Developer plan](https://docs.metamask.io/services/get-started/pricing/#infura-plans).
+For batched requests, the cost charged for the batch will be the sum of the credit costs of the individual method calls included in the batch.

+## Performance

+For applications where request-response latency is sensitive, micro-payments can be slower than desired.
+The long term solution to this issue is to sell bearer tokens via x402 which can then be sent in the `Authorization` header to bypass the extra buyer-to-seller call as well as the two calls from the seller to the facilitator.
+One existing strategy to increase the overall throughput of the system is to send batches of JSON-RPC requests as described in the [JSON-RPC 2.0 Specification](https://www.jsonrpc.org/specification#batch).

 ## Examples

 Examples are available for the following languages: